robertmaxrees/robertmaxrees.github.io/_drafts/2014-09-06-write-better-javascript.md

 {% endhighlight %}

-The changes make this code much more readable.
-Meaningful names make things much easier to read and follow.
-Consistent, clean indentation also serves to make things easier to read by giving our eyes a more natural path to follow - whitespace is an often forgotten tool in our kit, especially vertical whitespace.
+This is much more readable.
+Meaningful names make things much easier to follow an understand.
+Consistent, clean indentation also serves to make things easier to read by giving our eyes a more natural path to follow - whitespace is an often forgotten tool, especially vertical whitespace.